 Firefighters hope to keep it that way.
 Nearly 5,000 people have been assigned to tackling the blaze.

 “This is going to be a tough fire,” said Tom Tidwell, chief of the U.S. Forest Service.
 “It’s going to continue for a few more weeks.”

 ‘It looked like a thunderhead cloud, but it was smoke’

-The blaze has created challenges not only to firefighters and utility providers, but also to people who were in the park on long-planned explorations and expeditions.
+The blaze has created challenges not only for utility providers, but also for local firefighters, who fill in for state and federal fire teams.

 That group included people such as David Hermanson and his friends.

 They were on a 10-day trek through the wilderness, just four guys and six llamas.
 Expecting to commune with nature, they instead faced its sheer, raw power when their hike was cut short by the huge wildfire ravaging northern California.

 Hermanson, a 30-year-old artist and air conditioner repairman from the San Diego area, knows Yosemite National Park like the back of his hand.